3gx/tailvega.com/content/Volatility/vol002-gold70s.md

    7. Chinese demand for gold is [higher than ever][zhchina].

-Now matter how one twists these facts, several are clearly anomalous, others may be suspicious to say the least, especially given current macroeconomic climate.
-In light of this data, one might wonder whether gold is mispriced.
-The sentiment is clearly the worst, and as of this month [Rick Rule thinks][rickrule] we saw capitulation on behalf of the institutional investors.
+No matter how one twists this data, some is clearly anomalous, other may be suspicious to say the least, especially given current macroeconomic enironment.
+In light of this, one might wonder whether gold is mispriced.
+The sentiment is negative, and as of this month [Rick Rule thinks][rickrule] we saw capitulation on behalf of the institutional investors.

 This makes me wonder if this is what makes a bottom in the market...